 Provides a textual description of the currently selected table (if any).
+Some additional information like the number of columns, rows and foreign keys may also be displayed if available.

 Columns

 Tabulates a list of all the columns in the currently selected table; column names, data types, units, descriptions, UCDs, and possibly other metadata are shown.
 This is generally the information you will need to know about a table before you can write queries.
 You can sort the entries by clicking on the column header (clicking cycles between ascending, descending, and unsorted), so for instance to list the columns in alphabetical order click on the Name column header, or to group together all the columns with units of mag click on the Unit column header.
 If no table is selected in the tree, this tab will be empty.